copyfighters/copyfighters/README.md

   * Use `gulp build` to convert SASS to CSS including autoprefixing and minimising.
   * Use `gulp build:watch` to do it automatically on every change.

+Note: Under Windows use elevated command prompt (Right click on CMD -> Run as Administrator)